 Step 2: Go to Accounts > Family & other users page.

 Step 4: Under Other users section, click Add someone else to this PC option.

-Step 6: Here, in order to avoid creating a Microsoft account and create a local user account instead, you need to click Add a user without a Microsoft account link.
+Step 6: Here, to avoid creating a Microsoft account and create a local user account instead, you need to click Add a user without a Microsoft account link.
 Click Add a user without a Microsoft account link to continue.

-When you see the lock screen, press Enter key or perform a mouse click to see the login or sign in screen.
+When you see the lock screen, press Enter key or perform a mouse click to see the login or sign-in screen.
 Select your new local account and enter the password (if there is one) to begin using your new local user account.

-Our how to add password to your user account in Windows 10 guide might also be of interest to you.
+Our how-to add password to your user account in Windows 10 guide might also be of interest to you.